chris-wtfoxtrot/moco2jira/README.md

 ## Keep tracking

-Keep Tracking your work in moco with the description
+Keep tracking your work in moco with the description
 #TICKET work

 e.g. `#TICKET-1234 code review`

-After tracking you can transfer the booking to Jira by running
+After tracking you can transfer the tracking to Jira by running
 ```
 m2j
 ```

-### Transfer tracking for another day
+### Transfer trackings to Jira for a different day
+Use the `--day` or `-d` option to specify any date in the format YYYY-MM-DD.

 ```
 m2j -d 2024-01-01